MileHacker Logo

 Crime & Safety

-Zagreb consistently ranks among the safest capital cities in Europe.
+Zagreb consistently ranks in the middle of the safest capital cities in Europe.
 The complete crime rate is low, and violent crime against tourists is rare.

 Petty Crime